yuntongSH/QRT-Stock-Return-Prediction/README.md

 ## Conclusion

 This project demonstrates the complete development of a multi-model machine learning system for noisy financial time-series classification.
-Through structured preprocessing, targeted feature engineering, and robust ensembling, we surpassed the baseline benchmark (51.31% accuracy) with a final model achieving nearly 57% accuracy and over 60% ROC AUC.
+Through structured preprocessing, targeted feature engineering, and robust ensembling, we surpassed the baseline benchmark.